top 0

 Lamlamli Bakery

-Satisfy your craving for mille-crepe cakes at Lamlamli, which specialises in the delicate layered cakes.
-The cake shop, which started off as an Instagram bakery, has found success in its brick and mortar location, where you can take your pick from over 12 different flavours, from lava chocolate ($35) and Earl Grey ($35) to pistachio ($38) and strawberry cheese ($38).
+Satisfy your craving for mille-crêpe cakes at Lamlamli, which specialises in the delicate layered cakes.
+The cake shop, which started off as an Instagram bakery, has found success in its brick-and-mortar location, where you can take your pick from over 12 different flavours, from lava chocolate and taro milk, to cheese-milk-capped oolong tea and blueberry cheese.
+It also started offering Basque cheesecake options after the dessert’s rise in popularity, such as the classic Basque cheesecake and fun flavours like Oreo or pistachio.

 Lamlamli Bakery, Shop 697, 3/F, Winner Mansion, 691–697 Nathan Road, Mong Kok